tipikae/DA-JAVA-P9-mediscreen/README.md

 - execute the `gradle check` task, then in your browser, open `build/jacocoHtml/index.html` of each sub-projects,

-Code with **Javadoc**:
-- prerequisites: execute above tests prerequisites,
-- execute the `gradle javadoc` task, then in your browser, open `build/docs/javadoc/index.html` of each sub-projects.
+Code with **Javadoc**: execute the `gradle javadoc` task, then in your browser, open `build/docs/javadoc/index.html` of each sub-projects.